scribe-security/docs/docs/CLI/valint/README.md

 ## Running `valint` report

-Use `valint` report to download the integrity validation report from Scribe service:
+Use `valint report` to download your integrity validation report from Scribe service:

 ```sh
 valint report [flags]